jellyfin/jellyfin.org/docs/general/server/quick-connect.md

 ## Using Quick Connect

-To sign in to a supported client, you have to enter the Quick Connect code in your user settings.
+To sign into a supported client, you have to enter the Quick Connect code in your user settings.

 Settings > Quick Connect